w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-validate-polkadot.md

 - **Memory**
   - 16GB DDR4 ECC.
 - **System**
-  - Linux Kernel 5.16 or newer
+  - Linux Kernel 5.16 or newer.

 The specs posted above are by no means the minimum specs that you could use when running a validator, however you should be aware that if you are using less you may need to toggle some extra